-Inertia - Is a special processor that freezes the reverb into an almost infinite state.
+Inertia - Is a special processor that extends the length of the reverb decay, creating very long tails.
 This is great for creating huge drone effects, soundscapes and textures.

 Tone - Controls the dampening of this effect which is useful to make the tail get increasingly darker or brighter.

 Contains a group of processors designed to help the reverb fit better in a mix.
 Reverb can often sound great and it is tempting to use a lot, however, this can often wash out sounds and they can get pushed back in the mix and lose clarity and focus.
 These tools typically reduce the amount of reverb for a certain element of the sound and then compensate for the reduction with an equal and opposite increase to the other elements.

 Focus - Uses spectral processing to separate the noisy and tonal elements of the signal.

 Negative values will reduce the amount of reverb for tone and increase for noise.
 This can be used to bring focus to the musical elements of the audio while still keeping a good amount of reverb in the less important noise component.

 Positive values will reduce the amount of reverb for noise and increase for tone.
 This creates beautifully haunting tonal reverb tails while keeping the noise crisp and cutting through the mix.

 Follow - Uses 2 advanced level followers and compares the results.
 Negative values will reduce the level of the reverb when the dry signal is present.
 This can be used subtly to help the sound not get drowned out with reverb and brings it forward in the mix.
 Or used more extremely to create cool pumping effects.